BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

 </p>

 <p>
-The contrast of the elegance of the creek with its everyday surroundings is perhaps characteristic of a sliver of nature.
+The contrast between the elegance of the creek and its everyday surroundings is perhaps characteristic of a sliver of nature.
 The surroundings are the wrapping, and in the contrast lies half the magic.
 </p>